reverse-sky/DL_Study/Generative/NCSN/README.md

 The image file means, score function represent mean between two distribution.

 ----
+If you draw each vector field, you don't get a natural picture.
+(Of course in this paper, authors used autograd in pytorch package.)
 <img src="./gif/max_vectorfield.png " width="500" height="500"  />

 ----
+so, i used fc model
 <img src="./gif/Score_network_Langevin.gif" width="500" height="500"  />

 -----